High School Programs

-Through our confirmation program, students and their classmates will come together for a year of experiential learning led by our clergy and Lifelong Learning staff.
-Students will participate in monthly sessions that include challenging intellectual exercises, engaging social activities, a wilderness hike, high-level study and self-reflection.
+Through our confirmation program, students and their classmates will come together for a year of learning led by our clergy and Lifelong Learning staff.
+Students will participate in 15 sessions that include challenging intellectual exercises, engaging social activities, high-level study and self-reflection.
 The year culminates with a student-led ceremony before the entire congregation, a rite of passage students will remember throughout their lives.